 If you do not address military pension during the divorce, the pension may not be divided after the divorce happens.
 However, it is still possible to get a solution even after divorce.
 The process may be expensive and can be difficult to analyze at this point.
 Still, with the right attorney working with you, you have a higher chance of getting military benefits during family court hearings.

-As a militant who has retired, you will need a lawyer by your side that will help you understand how you can secure your funds.
+As a retired service member, you will need a lawyer by your side that will help you understand how you can secure your funds.
 They will help you understand the entire property division process and military pension so you will still live a good life after retirement.
 We want to help you ensure that your case is treated fairly during family court proceedings, and it starts with choosing the right military divorce attorney and family court judge to work on your case.

 Finding the right family court to take care of military divorce issues can be a bit of a hustle since they often move.
-At Greenville Family Attorneys, we can help you with your case, whether you are the spouse of a militant or you are a militant personnel.
+At Greenville Family Attorneys, we can help you with your case, whether you are the spouse of or are military personnel.
 We would love to hear about your situation and help you find a solution.
 Why don’t you get in touch with us?

 Military Divorce in South Carolina and Child Custody Issues

 Every parent must create a plan on how they are going to spend time with their children.
-Even if, as a militant, you may get deployed, you need to have a plan to show how you will be present in your child’s life.
-If the militant parent base is near where his kids stay, you can come up with a family care plan that shows how you will visit them.
+Even if you are deployed, you need to have a plan to show how you will be present in your child’s life.
+If the military parent base is near where their kids stay, you can come up with a family care plan that shows how you will visit them.

-There are times when the militant parent may be deployed to duty stations overseas.
+There are times when the military parent may be deployed to duty stations overseas.
 It is important to communicate with the spouse.

 We have been working with military families for a while now.
 We know the process and the special requirements regarding the divorce.
-As professionals at Greensville Family attorneys, we have walked the walk, we have represented militants, and helped them settle down.
-Whether you are an active member, military retiree, or the spouse of a militant, we are ready to help your military family and walk the walk with you.
+Whether you are an active member, military retiree, or the spouse of a service member, we are ready to help your military family and walk the walk with you.

 Reach out and let us fight for you.
 Dial us up today!